Hrashid789/ora2pgWorkshop/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

  >**Note**: If you get an error (SELECT COUNT(*) FROM v$archived_log;) that there are no archive log run this command in oracle (ALTER SYSTEM ARCHIVE LOG CURRENT)

- ### Task 6: Create an ora2pg project structure

- **Ora2pg** allows database objects to be exported in multiple files so that is simple to organize and review changes.
-In this task, you will create the project structure that will make it easy to do this.

 ### Task 7: Create a migration report